 Martha Washington, America’s original first lady, once graced the $1 silver certificate.
 These days, the collectible bill could be worth a nice chunk of change — even more than $1,000, depending on its quality.

-The first legal tender $1 note, which was issued during the Civil War, did not feature George Washington.
+The first legal tender $1 note, which was issued during the Civil War, did not feature America’s first president, George Washington.
 Instead, it featured Salmon P. Chase, Secretary of the Treasury at the time.

-Although there have been talks to change the current $5, $10 and $20 bills — the $1 bill’s design has remained unchanged since 1963.
+The $1 bill design has remained unchanged since 1963.
 The main reason is that the $1 bill is infrequently counterfeited.
 In addition to counterfeiting, there’s also a legislative reason.
-Section 116 of the Financial Services and General Government Appropriations Act prohibits redesigning the $1 note.
+Section 116 of the Financial Services and General Government Appropriations Act prohibits spending money to redesign the $1 note.

 In 2017, there were 12.1 billion $1 bills in circulation, according to the Federal Reserve.
 Surprisingly, there are more $100 bills than $1 bills floating around the country.
-Here’s a breakdown:
+Learn what $100 was worth in the decade you were born.
+Here’s a circulation breakdown:

 - 12.5 billion $100 bills